Fabulous Fira holidays 2019

 Fira, also known as Thira, is located on the west coast of Santorini, which is one of the most popular Greek Islands and offers some beautiful beaches.
-Fira is one of the best known towns on the island and home to stunning views and pretty, whitewashed buildings.
-As the capital of the island this is where you’ll find plenty of culture to be explored, including art galleries, museums, cafés, restaurants and bars.
-Fira is lively and bustling, but with incredible views out to sea and over the pretty buildings set in the side of the hill, you won’t even notice the action.
+Fira is a destination to rival any in Greece, sitting prettily on the clifftop and home to stunning views of the caldera.
+As the capital of the island this is where you’ll find plenty of culture to be explored, including art galleries, museums, cafés, tavernas and bars.
+It’s lively and bustling, but with incredible views out to sea and over the pretty buildings set in the side of the hill, also makes the perfect couples or family 2019 holiday setting.

 Most popular hotels in Fira